ZoinerTejada/hdinsight-docs/hdinsight-log-management.md

 ---

-## Step 2: Manage cluster service versions configuration logs
+## Step 2: Manage cluster service versions and view Script Action logs
 A typical HDInsight cluster uses a number of services and open-source software packages (such as Apache HBase, Apache Spark, etc...).
 For some workloads, such as bioinformatics, you may be required to retain service configuration log history in addition to job execution logs.

 ### Viewing Cluster Configuration Settings with the Ambari UI